stefanonegri/Demo-API-Manager/README.md

 Show the following tabs/features:

 TRANSPORT LEVEL SECURITY
-  (to use it: add the certificate Add certificate certificate.crt)
+  (to use it: add the certificate certificate.crt)

 APPLICATION LEVEL SECURITY